Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_identity_and_access_management/guide.en-gb.md

 #### Understanding the user policy evaluation process
 At the moment, user permissions are evaluated as follows:
-1. if exists, evaluate user policy<br>
+1. if exists, evaluate user policy else fallback to ACLs<br>
    1.1 check for an explicit deny: if there is an explicit deny, then deny permission, else, check for an explicit allow<br>
    1.2 check for an explicit allow: if there is an explicit allow, then allow permission<br>
    1.3 if there is no explicit deny nor explicit allow, then fallback to ACLs<br>